projectcalico/calico/reference/calicoctl/overview.md

 > **Note:** In a multi cluster environment if you have a {% include open-new-window.html url="https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/" text="kubeconfig" %} file with multiple cluster contexts it is possible to directly change the context using calicoctl `--context` argument.
 {: .alert .alert-info}

+> **Note:** The versions for Calico and calicoctl should be the same and calls to calicoctl will fail if the versions do not match.
+If needed, this can be overridden by using the `--allow-version-mismatch` argument.
+{: .alert .alert-info}

 ## Top level command line options